PedroPA94/recipes-app--trybe/README.md

 This application uses [theMealDB](https://www.themealdb.com/) and [theCocktailDB](https://www.thecocktaildb.com/) APIs.

 All the files we worked on are in the ```/src``` folder.

+<b>Important:</b> the app was developed in a resolution of 360x640.
+It may not be compatible with different sizes.

 The team: [@DanubioRafa](https://github.com/DanubioRafa), [@edmcorrea](https://github.com/edmcorrea), [@ataidemarcelo](https://github.com/ataidemarcelo) and [@felupee](https://github.com/felupee)